Discernment of the politics on Worldwide stamps depends a great deal upon when and where you see them…

 Most postal administrations the World over are branches of national governments.
 As such, the designs which are chosen are at least in part what the governments would like to portray to their public and foreigners alike.
 Take any historical success in a nation’s history and you’ll likely see it portrayed in visual form upon a postage stamp soon thereafter.
 Likewise, stamp designs have been used to sway public opinion.
 In fact, the U.S. Citizens’ Stamp Advisory Committee was formed to limit the level of political propaganda in U.S. postage stamp design.

 Postage stamps truly are works of art.
-They are fully capable of capturing a nation’s pride, memorializing a people’s sorrow, and even swaying opinion of the masses for better or worse.
-For an interesting research project, look up “Operation Cornflakes” and see how an American and British fake postage stamp was used as propaganda for German citizens.
+They are fully capable of capturing a nation’s pride and memorializing a people’s sorrow.
+Stamps can even sway the opinion of the masses for better or worse.
+For an interesting research project, look up “Operation Cornflakes”.
+You’ll see how an American and British fake postage stamp was used as propaganda for German citizens.